 - A. Required Political Science and Criminal Justice:

-- a.
-CJ 5301 Overview and Administration of the Criminal Justice System
+- CJ 5301 Overview and Administration of the Criminal Justice System

-- b.
-PS 5307 Scope and Methods of Social Science or CJ 5334, Methods of Social Research
+- PS 5307 Scope and Methods of Social Science or CJ 5334, Methods of Social Research

+- CJ 5315 Seminar in Courts and Judiciary

-- c.
-CJ 5318 Seminar in Criminal Justice Theory
+- CJ 5318 Seminar in Criminal Justice Theory

-- d.
-CJ 5323 Homeland Security
+- CJ 5323 Homeland Security

-- e.
-CJ 5325 Graduate Seminar
+- CJ 5325 Graduate Seminar

-- f.
-PS 5303 Public Administration Survey
+- PS 5303 Public Administration Survey

-- g.
-PS 5310 Public Budgeting and Finance
+- PS 5310 Public Budgeting and Finance

-- h.
-PS 5311 Intergovernmental Relations
+- PS 5311 Intergovernmental Relations

-- i.
-PS 5313 Public Policy Analysis
+- PS 5313 Public Policy Analysis

 - B. Six semester credit hours from:

-- a.
-PS 5315 Local Government Administration
+- PS 5315 Local Government Administration

-- b.
-PS 5316 Special Topics in Public Administration
+- PS 5316 Special Topics in Public Administration

-- c.
-PS 5317 Seminar in US Government
+- PS 5317 Seminar in US Government

-- C. Students will also take 21 additional hours of electives from Criminal Justice and Public Administration.
+- C. Students will also take 27 additional hours of electives from Criminal Justice and Public Administration.
 These electives should be determined through consultation with an advisor.
 Nine of the hours may be from a related or support field with approval from advisor.

+- Students in the dual degree program will complete comprehensive exams in both degree fields.

-Dual Masters in Public Administration and Criminal Justice Master of Arts with a Major in Public Administration and Master of Science in Homeland Security
+Dual Masters in Public Administration and Homeland Security Master of Arts with a Major in Public Administration and Master of Science in Homeland Security

-- A. Required Political Science and Criminal Justice:

-- a.
-CJ 5301 Overview and Administration of the Criminal Justice System

-- b.
-PS 5307 Scope and Methods of Social Science or CJ 5334, Methods of Social Research

-- c.
-CJ 5323 Homeland Security

-- d.
-CJ 5325 Graduate Seminar
+- A. Required Political Science and Homeland Security: - CJ 5301 Overview and Administration of the Criminal Justice System - PS 5307 Scope and Methods of Social Science or CJ 5334, Methods of Social Research - CJ 5323 Homeland Security - CJ 5327 Graduate Seminar in Homeland Security - CJ 5340 Policy Making in Criminal Justice

-- e.
-PS 5302 International Relations and Public Policy
+- PS 5302 International Relations and Public Policy

-- f.
-PS 5303 Public Administration Survey
+- PS 5303 Public Administration Survey

-- g.
-PS 5310 Public Budgeting and Finance
+- PS 5310 Public Budgeting and Finance

-- h.
-PS 5311 Intergovernmental Relations
+- PS 5311 Intergovernmental Relations

-- i.
-PS 5313 Public Policy Analysis
+- PS 5313 Public Policy Analysis

-- B. Six semester credit hours from: - a.
-PS 5315 Local Government Administration - b.
-PS 5316 Special Topics in Public Administration - c.
-PS 5317 Seminar in US Government - C. Students will also take at least three of the following from the Homeland Security Courses: - a.
-CJ 5322 Immigration Issues - b.
-CJ 5328 Seminar on Transnational Crimes - c.
-CJ 5329 Seminar in Emergency Management and Disaster Preparedness - d.
-CJ 5330 Emerging Issues in Homeland Security - e.
-CJ 5336 Seminar on Domestic Terrorism - f.
-CJ 5337 Seminar on International Terrorism - D. Students will also take12 additional hours of electives from Criminal Justice and Public Administration.
+- B. Six semester credit hours from:

+- PS 5315 Local Government Administration

+- PS 5316 Special Topics in Public Administration

+- PS 5317 Seminar in US Government

+- C. Students will also take at least three of the following from the Homeland Security Courses:

+- CJ 5322 Immigration Issues

+- CJ 5328 Seminar on Transnational Crimes

+- CJ 5329 Seminar in Emergency Management and Disaster Preparedness

+- CJ 5330 Emerging Issues in Homeland Security

+- CJ 5336 Seminar on Domestic Terrorism

+- CJ 5337 Seminar on International Terrorism

+- CJ 5360 Seminar in Cybercrime

+- CJ 5361 Seminar in Criminal Profiling

+- CJ 5362 Criminology of Cybercrime

+- CJ 5363 Cybercrime Law and Policy

+- CJ 5364 Seminar in Cyber Warfare

+- CJ 5365 Seminar in Cybercrime Investigation

+- D. Students will also take 18 additional hours of electives from Homeland Security and Public Administration.
 These electives should be determined through consultation with an advisor.
 Nine of the hours may be from a related or support field with approval from advisor.

+- Students in the dual degree program will complete comprehensive exams in both degree fields